neoforged/Documentation/docs/advanced/extensibleenums.md

 ### Codecs

-[Enum codecs][codec] generally take in the `values` array and resolves the codec instantly.
+[Enum codecs][codec] generally take in the `values` array and resolve the codec instantly.
 As the array is evaluated before any mod entries are added, no mod entries will be supported.
-There are generally two solutions: which to choose depends on the current usecase.
+There are two solutions to this problem, which to choose depends on whether the enum implements the `StringRepresentable` interface or not.

 For normal, non-`StringRepresentable` enums, the codec can be wrapped via `Codec#lazyInitialized` or `NeoForgeStreamCodecs#lazy`.
 These prevent the codec from being resolved until first usage, which will always be after all mod entries are added.